raafehmd/Pneumonia-AI/README.md

 ## 💡 Project Description

-This is a final-year university project that explores multiple programming paradigms:
+This is a university project that explores multiple programming paradigms:

 -  🧮 **Procedural** (Data preprocessing with `ImageDataGenerator`)
 -  🧱 **Object-Oriented** (CNN model wrapped in a Python class)
 -  🧠 **Logical** (Medical recommendations using Prolog)

-It uses a pretrained model to analyze lung X-ray images and determine the probability of pneumonia, and then provides rule-based guidance using logical programming.
+It trains a model and uses it to analyze lung X-ray images and determine the probability of pneumonia, and then provides rule-based guidance using logical programming.

 ---